huggingface/transformers/examples/research_projects/jax-projects/dataset-streaming/README.md

 The example script uses the 🤗 Datasets library.
 You can easily customize them to your needs if you need extra processing on your datasets.

 Let's start by creating a model repository to save the trained model and logs.
-Here we call the model `"norwegian-roberta-base"`, but you can change the model name as you like.
+Here we call the model `"english-roberta-base-dummy"`, but you can change the model name as you like.

 You can do this either directly on [huggingface.co](https://huggingface.co/new) (assuming that you are logged in) or via the command line: